August 4th 2021

 November 20th 2020 / 0 comment

-Dr Tara Swart explains the different dosages of vitamin C we need right now to fight viruses and why liposomal is the one to look for
+Dr Tara Swart explains the different dosages of vitamin C we need right now to fight viruses and why liposomal vitamin C should be on your radar

 When it comes to supplements it feels like there are many we should be taking at the moment; vitamin D for immunity, ashwagandha for stress and magnesium for sleep to name but three, but neuroscientist Dr Tara Swart, an expert in vitamin blends, highlights the importance of having vitamin C in our cabinet right now.